mrmartineau/trak.js/README.md

 ## Which tracking API's are used?
 The default implementation uses latest version of Google Analytics (`ga.js`) but **trak.js** also supports the older `_gaq` type or Google Tag Manager.

+---
+## Browser Compatibility
+trak.js has been tested in the following browsers:
+- Chrome
+- Firefox 3+
+- Opera 10+
+- Internet Explorer 8+